Isaac Paredes Player Props: Rays vs. Guardians

-Isaac Paredes, with a slugging percentage of .412 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays versus the Cleveland Guardians, with Xzavion Curry on the mound, August 11 at 6:40 PM ET.
+Isaac Paredes -- 1-for-3 with a home run and two RBI in his last game -- will be in action for the Tampa Bay Rays against the Cleveland Guardians, with Gavin Williams on the hill, on August 12 at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Cardinals.
+In his previous game, he notched a home run while going 1-for-3 against the Guardians.

 Isaac Paredes Game Info & Props vs. the Guardians